 This was of course not enough for me to make a living, as the country I live in (Belgium) is relatively expensive when compared to the rest of the world.

-But still, I was very excited about these first few sales, because it motivated me, it helped me to keep going and it showed me that it was possible to make some revenue teaching online.
+But still, I was very excited about these first few sales, because they motivated me, helped me to keep going, and showed me that it was possible to make some revenue teaching online.

 This first course that I made was not good at all, I filmed myself all the time and this made the course unnecessarily hard to edit, besides I had my headphones on all the time so I looked like a disk-jockey 🤣